-How can I find out if there are regular classes taking place during snow storms/ inclement weather?
+How can I find out if there are regular classes taking place during snowstorms/ inclement weather?

 In the event that school is to be closed for bad weather, public information is provided by the following radio station: CJOB 680 AM.
-In addition, the division website will have information regarding school bus delays and cancellations (www.sjsd.net).
+In addition, the division website will have information regarding school bus delays and cancellations.